mz0121coder/hacker-news-playwright-tests/README.md

 ### Instructions

-I have created custom scripts to make it easier to work with this project.
+I have created custom scripts to make the framework easy to use.

-After downloading or cloning the repository, there are 3 simple ways you can run the tests:
+Download or clone this repository, then there are 3 simple ways you can run the tests.

 #### Option 1 - Docker container (headless mode):

+For this option, make sure [Docker Desktop](https://www.docker.com/products/docker-desktop/) is installed and running on your machine.

 1. Pull the image from Docker Hub:
    `docker pull mzcoder7/hacker-news-playwright-tests`